NCIP/gdc-docs/docs/Data_Submission_Portal/Users_Guide/Data_Submission_Process.md

 [![GDC Submission Submission Tab](images/GDC_SUBMIT_TO_GDC_v2.png)](images/GDC_SUBMIT_TO_GDC_v2.png "Click to see the full image.")

-When the user clicks on the action _'Request Submission'_ on the dashboard, the following submission popup is displayed:
+When the user clicks on the action "_REQUEST SUBMISSION_" on the dashboard, the following submission popup is displayed:

 [![GDC Submission Submit Popup](images/GDC_Submission_Submit_Release_Submit_Popup_v2.png)](images/GDC_Submission_Submit_Release_Submit_Popup_v2.png "Click to see the full image.")

-After the user clicks on "Submit Validated Data to the GDC", the project state becomes "Submission Requested":
+After the user clicks on "_SUBMIT VALIDATED DATA TO THE GDCC_," the project state becomes "Submission Requested":
 [![GDC Submission Project State](images/GDC_Submission_Submit_Release_Project_State.png)](images/GDC_Submission_Submit_Release_Project_State_v2.png "Click to see the full image.")

 The GDC requests that users submit their data to the GDC within six months from the first upload to the project workspace.